UnclassedPenguin/unclassedpenguin.github.io/_posts/2021-12-27-trying-out-zsh.md

 If you are bored and feel like messing around with something, maybe give Zsh a try on your computer, and [let me know](https://github.com/UnclassedPenguin/UnclassedPenguin/discussions/2){:target="_blank" class="randomcolor"}<!--_--> what ya think.

+#### Update:
+I figured out what was wrong with my setup.
+I was just missing a few folders from my path.
+I looked at my .bashrc and found a few lines that had been added:
+{% highlight shell %}
+# Install Ruby Gems to ~/gems
+export GEM_HOME="$HOME/gems"
+export PATH="$HOME/gems/bin:$PATH"

+export NPM_CONFIG_PREFIX=~/.npm-global
+export PATH=$PATH:~/.npm-global/bin
+{% endhighlight %}

+After adding these to my .zshrc, everything seemed to be working!
+Hoorah!